Home • Welcome to ALSO!

 • Model Marketable Title Act (1990)

-[NCCUSL Text] [Legislative Activity] This act provides for extinguishing title interests in real property which are not asserted within 30 years.
+This act provides for extinguishing title interests in real property which are not asserted within 30 years.
 This act was drawn from provisions of article 3 of the Uniform Simplification of Land Transfers Act.
-In 1990 the NCCUSL sanctioned the enactment of those provisions as a separate law.
+In 1990 the Uniform Law Commission sanctioned the enactment of those provisions as a separate law.
+(This act is now regarded by the Uniform Law Commission as a model act instead of a uniform act.)

-• Uniform Marriage and Divorce Act
+• Model Marriage and Divorce Act

 Colorado: Colo.
 Rev. Stat. § 14-2-101 et seq. ...
 [Uniform Marriage Act]